 In the program, an altercation at Middlebury College in March, 2016 was recalled that was sparked by the appearance of Charles Murray, a libertarian political scientist with the American Enterprise Institute.
 He’d been invited to the Vermont college to discuss his Coming Apart, a book that explores the growing divide between rich and poor white Americans.
 When he got up to speak, however, chanting and yelling students shouted him down.

 The individual who had invited the author expected Murray would be controversial because of another book he had written, The Bell Curve.
-In that volume, Murray had suggested that race may play a part in determining intelligence, asserting that blacks do less well than white on IQ tests.
+In that volume, Murray had suggested that race may play a part in determining intelligence, asserting that blacks do less well than whites on IQ tests.
 CBS reporter Rita Braver interviewed one student who was looking forward to pressing him on these ideas, and Allison Stanger, a respected political science professor who had been selected to moderate the event because of her liberal credentials, was also eager to debate.
 When she and Murray were drowned out and shut down by the protests, Stanger lamented the missed educational opportunity.

 Braver noted that Murray’s presence at Middlebury eventually resulted in violence.
 “When Professor Stanger was escorting Murray out, they were attacked by a mob that included outside activists, and she was left with a concussion and whiplash.”